marko0205/p2psudoku/README.md

 ## API description

-The interace SudokuGameImpInterface contains the following methods:
+The interface SudokuGameImpInterface contains the following methods:

 - **generateNewSudoku**: allows the peers to generate & join in a new challenge
 - **syncGameList**: commit the list of active challenges into the DHT